- 16 Aug 2012

 The Cost of Friendship

-Executive Summary — In venture capital, friendship can be expensive.
+Overview — In venture capital, friendship can be expensive.
 Using the VC industry as a testing ground, the authors seek to answer two questions about collaboration: What personal characteristics influence individuals' desires to work together in venture capital syndication?
 And given the influence of these personal characteristics, does attraction help or hurt investment performance?
 After examining the biographical characteristics and activities of more than 3,500 individual venture capitalists from 1975 to 2003, the authors show that people are more likely to collaborate with those who share similar characteristics with them.
 Findings also show that individual venture capitalists collaborate with other venture capitalists for both ability- and affinity-based characteristics.
 When they collaborate for ability-based characteristics it enhances investment performance; but when they partner for affinity-based characteristics it dramatically reduces investment returns.
 Key concepts include:

 - It is costly for "birds of a feather" to flock together for reasons other than ability.